vikassoni01/Getting-and-clean-data-assignment/CodeBook.md

 Activities Cat (categorical variable) -
 WALKING : walking during the test, WALKING_UPSTAIRS: walking up a staircase, WALKING_DOWNSTAIRS : walking down a staircase SITTING: sitting during the test, STANDING : subject was standing, LAYING : laying down

-All the measurements -
+All the measurements-
-tBodyAccMeanX, tBodyAccMeanY,tBodyAccMeanZ,tBodyAccStdX,tBodyAccStdY,tBodyAccStdZ etc all of the measurement variales mentioned in the results.df.txt
+time.domain.Bodyacceleration.-mean()-X, time.domain.Bodyacceleration.-mean()-Y, etc all of the measurement variables mentioned in the results.df.txt